 Treating bleeding gums means thoroughly cleaning along the gum line and using floss or interdental brushes between teeth.
 An electric toothbrush might help you achieve a more thorough clean if there are parts of your mouth that are difficult to clean with a manual brush.
 Read more in our article on the best electric toothbrushes.

-Best toothpaste for plaque
+Best toothpaste for plaque: Arm and Hammer

 Baking soda toothpaste can be really effective at helping to control plaque, and Arm and Hammer Advance White is a classic formula.
-One reviewer puts it really clearly:

-Best toothpaste for bad breath
+Best toothpaste for bad breath: TheraBreath

 No one likes “morning breath” and it's easy to chalk bad breath up to having just woken up.
 There can be underlying causes to it though, so if you find yourself regularly worried about your breath smelling, pay a visit to your dentist and get checked out.